-The Israeli-Palestinian conflict is oftentimes presented as surrounded by controversies.
+Israel’s occupation of Palestine is oftentimes presented as a conflict surrounded by controversies.
 We need to debunk that.

-Controversy: this is one of the first words that might come to your mind when you think about the Israeli-Palestinian conflict.
+Controversy: this is one of the first words that might come to your mind when you think about what is presented as the Israeli-Palestinian conflict.
 It’s so confusing.
 Too complex to analyse.

 In this episode, I aim to deconstruct some of the aspects that create that seeming controversy.
 I talk about the need to reject the weaponisation of antisemitism, about who has power over whom, and what the negotiation table really looks like.